 Unfortunately, most management systems today are still top-heavy with authoritarian control.
 Micro-management and environments laden with criticism trigger threat responses, however subtle.
 These stressors all cause the brain to take defensive, even aggressive postures for self-protection.

-Since 2009, post-recession media coverage has broadcasted images and information that highlight unfair policies and practices that impact the lives of most people.
-This information has resulted in consistent polling that shows that the majority of Americans do not feel they are playing on an economically fair playing field.
+In the past decade, public discussions and awareness of social, racial, gender and economic inequities have become commonplace.
+This information has resulted in consistent polling that shows that the majority of Americans do not feel they are playing on a fair playing field.
 This has challenged many people’s notions of fairness and has contributed to lower than ever trust levels of most institutions.

 Perceptions of unfairness generate strong limbic system responses that can trigger resentment, hostility, anger and even rage.
 While people’s ideas of fairness are wide ranging, even small actions perceived as unfair, can activate the flight or fight response.
 Loyalty and trust in organizations and workplace relationships are governed by beliefs about fairness.
 Although, those beliefs may not be openly expressed, they are nonetheless motivating choices and impacting behavior.